zzzprojects/learn-orm/tutorials/ef-core-providers/azure-cosmos-db.md

     public DbSet<Book> Books { get; set; }
 }
 ```
-In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.
+In EF Core, the DbContext has a virtual method called `OnConfiguring`, which will get called internally by EF Core.

- - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
+ - It will pass in an `optionsBuilder` instance, which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has the `UseOracle` method which expects a `accountEndpoint`, and `accountKey` and database name as a parameter.
+ - The `optionsBuilder` has the `UseOracle` method, which expects a `accountEndpoint`, and `accountKey` and database name as a parameter.

 ## Create Database